mgmacleod/Kasina/DevLog/30-expand-navigation-of-remote-controls-on-devices/30-expand-navigation-of-remote-controls-on-devices.md

 - Given that, it seems like the following should work:
   - call `getCursorSlot()` on the cursorDevice to enter a chain
     - once inside, use `DeviceSlot.createDeviceBank(1)` to create a `DeviceBank` with a single device
+      - but of course, `create` methods need to be called during initialization, so this approach won't work
     - use `DeviceBank.scrollPageDown()` and `DeviceBank.scrollPageUp()` to move back and forth
     - use `DeviceBank.getItemAt(0)` to get the current `Device`
       - should be able to select it with `Device.selectInEditor()`, though I feel like I tried that with the `CursorDevice` without luck, but we'll see
   - call `deviceChain()` on the current device in the chain to get back out
-    - although this then lands you in a `DeviceChain`, rather than the previously selected device from before entering the chain
+    - although this then lands you in a `DeviceChain`, rather than the previously selected device from before entering the chain (moreover, it's not the 'parent' chain, but just current one)
       - a few possibilities here
         - use the same approach as above and create a `DeviceBank` on the chain and move around that way
+          - not exactly clear on how to do this at run time
         - somehow store the start point and return to it when leaving the chain
           - but this assumes we can easily determine when it's appropriate to return to the starting point
             - if we have multiply nested devices, it will be tricky to keep track of where we are; so the former is probably the better approach
+          - one thing that works but is a bit janky is to create a `DeviceBank` of size 1 on the `Track` and then select this device (which will be the first in the track) to get back out of the chain
+            - this is fine if you only go one level into a set of nested chains, but it very frustrating if your a few levels in and then you get spit back out at the beginning
+      - ha! it's ridiculously easy! `CursorDevice.selectParent()` :D
 - There are some other methods of the `Device` interface that might be useful here
   - `isNested()` to determine if a device is part of a nested device chain in an FX slot
   - `hasSlots()` to determine if a device has FX slots to navigate